Join Us At Process Mining Camp 2025!

 Changes

-• CSV Import: Improved stability and performance.
+• CSV Import: Improved performance and stability.

-• Excel Import: Improved stability and performance.
+• Airlift: Improved performance.

 • Control Center: Improved hardware detection.